Donald Trump Uses Scotch Tape To Keep The Ends Of His Necktie Together

 — POPSUGAR News (@popsugarnews) February 11, 2017

 Back in November 2016, many major news outlets were talking about Donald Trump’s hair.
-President’s former hairdresser revealed the secret behind Trump’s infamous barnet.
+The president’s former hairdresser revealed the secret behind Trump’s infamous barnet.

 The 52-year-old Amy Lasch told the Mirror how Donald Trump shunned many professional stylists and even got his own family to cut his blonde hair.